routbisu/react-pair-programming/readme.md

-# Telnyx paired programming exercise
+# React paired programming exercise

-Welcome to the Telnyx paired programming exercise.
+Welcome to the React paired programming exercise.

 ## The exercise